rgrove/rawgit/README.md

         $ ./web.js

-5. Browse to <http://localhost:5000/> and you should see rawgithub in action.
+5. Browse to <http://localhost:5000/> and you should see RawGit in action.

 Pull Requests